 A few years later, Don Sergio moved to Chamula helping the regional villages with water treatment cisterns, schools and agriculture in addition to helping those with burns or injuries.
 In Chamula, the language is Tzotzil, most common around San Cristóbal.
 Of all the years in various villages Don Sergio said if he could he would live in the jungle near Chamula.
 He spent many years here and of course learned how to speak Tzotzil.

-Don Sergio’s humanitarian work paved the way for ‘The Circle’ a system that keeps funding community projects
+Don' Sergio’s work and pivotal role in Chiapas culture has paved the way for ‘The Circle’ a system that keeps funding community projects

 For all Don Sergio’s work over the years, the gratitude from the villages was shown by their giving him gifts of traditional Mayan artifacts, art, costumes and textiles.
 Serendipitously, without Don Sergio knowing it, he was slowly becoming a Mayan artifact collector.
 To date, he may hold the largest private Maya textile and costume collection in the world.